Blog

 Safeguarding Mental Health and Privacy: How Confinity Offers a Secure Alternative to Social Media

 Discover how Confinity protects user privacy and mental health in a world dominated by social media addiction and data breaches.
-Learn how it promotes mindful interactions and secures user data.By Confinity · March 3, 2026 · 3-minute readQuiet tools, not a toolbar.
+Learn how it promotes mindful interactions and secures user data.Written to last.

 According to Oberlo, as of 2024, there are 5.17 billion social media users worldwide, a 5.5% annual increase.
-Of course, social media consumption cries are one of the most popular activities that internet users perform, and the usage of the platform is increasing every day.
+Consuming social media is one of the most popular things internet users do.
+It grows every day.

 Global Social Media Statistics: Data Reportal